15 Marketing metrics to maintain & measure small business growth

 Your “True North” marketing metrics

 True north metrics are considered the most important when measuring your marketing performance.
-These are the metrics that inform whether your growth initiatives are contributing to your core business goals.
+These are the important metrics that inform whether your growth initiatives are contributing to your core business goals.

 Most of these might seem obvious to you.
 But they’re well worth mentioning, as it can be easy to get distracted.
 Especially as you experiment with new channels and different forms of content.

-It doesn’t get more obvious than this.
 Revenue is probably the most critical metric for measuring how well your marketing is performing.

 Why?
 Because at the end of the day, a marketing campaign could generate thousands of visits to your website or likes on an Instagram post.
 But if it’s not generating revenue, there’s something going wrong.